Welcome to the BIOTOPE AQUARIUM Contest!

-We learned from our first contest a few important rules that we apply today in our BAC2020:
+From our contests we learned a few important rules that we apply today in BAC2021:

 - all biotope entries must be submitted online following the unified procedure

 - the biotope data must be structured following one standardized system to allow their precise and fast elaboration

 - the data must be presented online in a clear and manageable form to allow the judges to give the best possible evaluation

 - every judge must be specialized in a certain geographical region and know all the fishes and plants of that region

 Want to take part in the BIOTOPE AQUARIUM Contest?
 Pre-register here!